ImageMagick/Usage-Markdown/bugs/future/index.md

 This will give you a peak position, and a width for the peak (two half-widths, actually).
 Then choose a gamma value that will realign the distribution to be more centered and appropriately wide.

-Redistributing the Histogram based on 'equalizing' the colors to fit a gaussian peak was also suggested by a image expert *Fred Weinhaus*.
+Redistributing the Histogram based on 'equalizing' the colors to fit a gaussian peak was also suggested by an image expert *Fred Weinhaus*.
 The overall brightness and contrast of an image can then be controled by two simple arameters (mean and std).

     A simpler and linear transformation can be effective if one computes the